 A contract lawyer – as the name implies – is a lawyer who specializes in contracts.
 This is someone who has experience in both creating and revising contracts.

 If you are a landlord, a contract lawyer is who would help you create the lease for your tenants.

 If you were a singer, your contract lawyer would help you draw up contracts for your career.

-If you were an employer, this is the person who would help you draw up the contracts for your employees to sign.
+If you were an employer, this is the person who would help you at reasonable employment contract review cost to draw up the contracts for your employees to sign.